Have you ever admired the Cathedral Window design that some have used? Are you drawn to its elegant shape, clever design and timeless nature?

 It's slightly less a scrappy project, but the possibilities for customising are still plenty.

-I class this as a Level 3 project as it needs confidence working with foam interfacing, inserting zippers and binding the internal seams with bias binding.
+I rate this a Level 3 project as it needs confidence working with foam interfacing, inserting zippers and binding the internal seams with bias binding.

-It too uses the same Easy Cathedral Window construction method, and is a great size for larger sewing notions, electronics and gifts.
+It also uses the same Easy Cathedral Window construction method, and is a great size for larger sewing notions, electronics and gifts.

 If you're ready to dive in to all three of these, the perfect matching set of course, is all three of these cuties together.